Bluepsyc0/Bluepsyc0.github.io/_posts/2025-11-30-PHP-RCE-Case.md

 ---

-# Network Forensics Notes – PHP RCE Case
+# Network Forensics LAB – PHP RCE Case

 **1. From the first screenshot, the attacker is identified because the traffic pattern clearly indicates a port scan during the reconnaissance phase.
 The behavior is visible from two factors: a high number of TCP SYN packets sent to many different ports on the same endpoint, and all of this occurring within a very short time window.**
 ![Alt text](/assets/images/report_network_forensic_php_vuln/identification_attacker.png)